 Sharpening the knife means using the sharpening steel.
 The sharpening steel has diamond abrasives, which actually remove a bit of metal from the blade, and gives it a new edge.

 Watch below, as Hannes explains the difference between honing and sharpening.

 Using an electric knife sharpener is very simple, and just as effective as using a steel.
 Just run the blade through each of the slots 2 to 3 times, starting with the most coarse and working up to the fine grit.

 The hand held sharpener is also effective, utilizing 2 notches.
 Very simply, there’s a coarse grit, and a fine.
 Use them both when the knife is dull.
 The finer grit is moreso for a periodic maintenance.
 Use the coarse side only once or twice a year, as it’s actually removing metal from the blade.

 A whetstone is another excellent method for sharpening your knives.
 If you can master the whetstone, you will get the sharpest edge possible.

-Watch along as Chef Michael teaches how to use a whetstone the proper way.
+Watch along as Hannes teaches how to use a whetstone the proper way.